thomasguillaux/thomasguillaux/README.md

 #### On my Github you will find...

 ... several Full-stack projects that I have accomplished either alone or following tutorials.
-Some of them are still under construction :construction:
+Some of them are still under construction

 Here are a few examples of my various projects:
 1. The classical To Do List